jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 Prerequisites
 -------------

 > __*Note*__: This integration requires the sign-up page to be hosted by the application so the Fingerprint library can be injected and the results sent as part of the sign-up request.
-This integration is not supported when using the Auth0 hosted sign-up page (Universal Login / classic Lock).
+This integration is not supported when using the Auth0-hosted sign-up page (Universal Login / classic Lock).

 1. An Auth0 account and tenant.
 [Sign up for free](https://auth0.com/signup).
 2. A Fingerprint Pro account.
 [Sign up for free](https://dashboard.fingerprint.com/signup/).